boum-garden/sdk/README.md

 ## Development

 ### Dependecy management
-[Poetry](https://python-poetry.org/) is used for depency management and publishing flow.
+[Poetry](https://python-poetry.org/) is used for depency management and publishing.

 ### Versioning
 Versioning is done using [bumpver](https://pypi.org/project/bumpver/) with [semantic versioning](https://semver.org/)
+When the version is updated, a new tag is created and pushed to the remote repository.

 ### Testing